 The real joy is of moving evenly in unison (or, perhaps, slightly behind) the other dancers in a centuries-old tradition.

 During break time, green tea is served along with snacks.
 I kneeled alongside the other dancers (until my calves fell asleep), at which point I tried to tuck my legs at my side without messing up the outfit, and sipped the warm, pleasantly grassy-flavoured drink.
 Another lady from China sat with us, so we chatted about travel and asked the others questions about Japanese culture while we ate our baked sweet potatoes.
-Then we were treated to a performance by our classmate, who was practising for a formal performance.
+Then we were treated to a performance by our classmate, who expertly danced and spun a large patterned parasol as practice for an upcoming performance.

 End of Class

 To end class, you perform the full routine for a few more times with the group.
 You can film the dance to keep as a special travel memory.
 (It’s way cooler than buying a run-of-the-mill key ring, bottle opener or shot glass with emblazoned with ‘Tokyo’.)
 You can also take photos in the pretty pastel kimonos with your classmates, and the madam herself, Grandma Shizuko.

 PS.
 Thank you very much to Kota for taking such lovely photos of class!